vhanla/SublimeTextTrans/Readme.md

 Overview
 --------
-This simple plugin for Sublime Text 2 and Sublime Text 3 provides contextual menues and hotkeys to modify the application's opacity.
+This simple plugin for Sublime Text 2 and Sublime Text 3 & 4 provides contextual menues and hotkeys to modify the application's opacity.

-**This is only for SublimeText under Windows.**
+**This is only for SublimeText under Windows and Linux.**

 Install